 What are common payroll errors that automation prevents?

 Automation helps prevent missing timesheet data causing underpayment, incorrect pay rate application, overtime miscalculation, penalty rate errors, leave balance discrepancies, duplicate payments, missed allowances, and superannuation calculation errors.
+These errors are costly to correct and damage employee trust when they reach pay slips.

 When should payroll validation checks run?